datacite/schema-docs/docs/properties/recommended_optional/property_subject.rst

 310607
 (where 310607 is the classification code associated with the subject term “Nanobiotechnology” in the ANZSRC Fields of Research subject scheme)

-The classificationCode sub-property may be used for subject schemes, like ANZSRC, which do not have valueURIs for each subject term.
+The classificationCode attribute may be used for subject schemes, like ANZSRC, which do not have valueURIs for each subject term.